 Endnotes

 1. There are two leadership roles at an Ethno Gathering: The organiser and the artistic mentor.
-The organiser is responsible for managing the daily running of the gathering The artistic mentor ensures that tunes are taught effectively by Ethno participants and arranged musically for a successful final performance.
+The organiser is responsible for managing the daily running of the gathering.
+The artistic mentor ensures that tunes are taught effectively by Ethno participants and arranged musically for a successful final performance.
 The number of organisers and artistic mentors varies according to the size of the gathering.
 Both leadership roles also have a pastoral responsibility to ensure the well-being of participants.
 The use of the term “artistic mentor” is a recent occurrence within JMI and Ethno World.
 Previously the term artistic leader was used.
 The Ethno Global co-ordinator explained that the term is a translation of the Swedish term Kursledare but that different Ethno gatherings also use the terms “mentor” and “facilitator”, depending on “local sensibilities” (Ethno Global co-ordinator, e-mail correspondence, November 2020).

 2. Ethno World are currently working on a third online tune-learning resource: The Music Book.